aporeto-inc/gaia/v1/doc/documentation.md

 #### `IPs (external:ip_list)`

-ExposedIPs is the list of IP addresses or subnets of the servers behind the services matched by object.
-This is an optional field and it can be automatically populated at runtime by the enforcers if DNS resolution is available.
+IPs is the list of IP addresses where the service can be accessed.
+This is an optional attribute and is only required if no host names are provided.
+The system will automatically resolve IP addresses from  host names otherwise.

 #### `JWTSigningCertificate (string)`